FAA: Engine trouble prompts United plane to issue emergency

-HOUSTON — Federal authorities say a United Airlines flight declared an emergency when an engine shut down as the plane was descending into Houston.
+HOUSTON — Federal authorities say a United Airlines flight declared an emergency when an engine shut down as the plane descended into Houston.

-Flight 1168 was carrying 174 passengers and six crew members when engine trouble began late Sunday as the plane neared George Bush Intercontinental Airport in Houston.
+Flight 1168 was carrying 174 passengers and six crew members late Sunday when the engine trouble began near George Bush Intercontinental Airport.
 The Boeing 737-900 was traveling from Newark Liberty International Airport in New Jersey.

 One passenger told Houston media outlets that he heard a loud bang, felt a strong vibration and saw a flash of light.

-Note: This story has been corrected the show Lynn Lunsford is a spokesman, not a spokeswoman.